Financial Aid Information

 - To view the Estimated Costs of Attendance for Online Graduate Students, please click HERE

 - To view the Tuition Estimator, please click HERE

 Online programs are NOT eligible for fellowships, scholarships or assistantships at this time.

 Graduate students can also apply for external grants, awards and fellowships.
 These funds can be obtained from national, state and local organizations, foundations and agencies.
 A few links are provided below.

 The last option is obtaining a loan.
 To apply for federal loans, you must complete a FAFSA form online.
+For information on student loans, please click HERE.
 If you have questions pertaining to loans and other forms of financial assistance not noted above, please contact the Financial Aid Office:

 Dissertation Fellowship Program